-Additionally, Temporary Assistance for Needy Families (TANF) Youth Development Funding (YDF) is allocated to local workforce development areas via the PA Department of Labor & Industry (L&I).
+Additionally, Temporary Assistance for Needy Families (TANF) Youth Development Funding (YDF) is allocated to LWDAs by the PA Department of Labor & Industry (L&I).
 L&I currently utilizes TANF caseload numbers (broken down by county), provided each year by the PA Department of Human Services (DHS), to determine the percentage of TANF YDF that will distributed to each local area.

-A description of the policies that establish the State's methods and factors used to distribute funds to local areas for Dislocated Worker employment and training activities.
+A description of the policies that establish the State's methods and factors used to distribute funds to Local Areas for Dislocated Worker employment and training activities